L-4-r-s/FedWeIT-MADE/README.md

 For further guidence on how to use this code please visit the original Repository.

-A Jupyter notebook to execute the code on a GPU in Google colab can be found [here]{FedWeIt_MADE.ipynb}
-Most settings can be done in the [config.py](config.py) file
+A Jupyter notebook to execute the code on a GPU in Google colab can be found [here](FedWeIt_MADE.ipynb) Most settings can be done in the [config.py](config.py) file